 A weak entity is a type of entity which doesn’t have its key attribute.
 It can be identified uniquely by considering the primary key of another entity.
 For that, weak entity sets need to have participation.

-In aboe example, "Trans No" is a discriminator within a group of transactions in an ATM.
+In above ER Diagram examples, “Trans No” is a discriminator within a group of transactions in an ATM.

 Let’s learn more about a weak entity by comparing it with a Strong Entity